jundalisay/spblist/content/en/superphysics/nutshell/chapter-01.md

 Instead, we lump these perceptions as a single idea of a noisy restarurant.

-When we see a mug, we have both the physical perception of a mug and a metaphysical idea of a mug nearly at the same time.
+When we see a flower, we have both the physical perception of a flower and a metaphysical idea of a flower nearly at the same time.

-{{< i s="/photos/objects/mugecon.jpg" alt="Mug Economics" c="A physical mug exists in physical reality just as the idea of a mug exists in metaphysical reality">}}
+{{< i s="/photos/bio/flower.jpg" alt="Flower" c="A physical flower exists in physical reality just as the idea of a flower exists in metaphysical reality">}}

 {{< q a="Spinoza" c="The Ethics Simplified, Part 2, Proposition 7" >}}
 The two are one and the same thing displayed through different attributes: